 If you need to prepare and file prior-year tax returns for any reason, you can use year-specific FreeTaxUSA software to do so.
-You can file old federal returns at no charge going back to 2010, and state returns back to the same year for $14.99 per state.
+You can file old federal returns at no charge going back seven tax years, and state returns back seven years for $14.99 per state (subject to change).

 1. Extremely Affordable Pricing

 FreeTaxUSA’s most expensive federal tax prep option (Deluxe) costs just $6.99.
-Current-year state returns always cost $12.95 each (prior-year state returns are $14.99 each), regardless of which plan you select.
+Current-year state returns always cost $12.95 each (prior-year state returns are $14.99 each, subject to change), regardless of which plan you select.
 And since the vast majority of IRS forms and schedules are supported by the Free Edition, it can be used for tax situations of any complexity.